DC Circuit Components 221

 silver

 A soft, gray-white metal that has the highest electrical conductivity of all metals.
-Silver is often used as a conductor in electronic devices.
+Silver is extremely conductive and often used as a conductor in electronic devices.

 source